briancatraguna/SixPackTeamApp/scraping/README.md

 <br> `PAGE_START` -> starting page
 <br> `PAGE_END` -> ending page
 <br> e.g `PAGE_START == 1` and `PAGE_END == 100`, you will scrape from page 1-100.
 #### Output:
-report | institute | category
+The output of this program will be a csv file, see example below. report | institute | category
 ---|---|---
 reports from user/reporter | destination, to whom the user would like to filed the report | category of the report (the user decide)